YEAR THREE – DS3.5

 Tutors: Bruce Irwin & Catherine Phillips

 Bruce Irwin studied art and architecture at the Bartlett and Rhode Island School of Design and has lived and worked in New York and London.
 His practice combines design, teaching and curating.
+He is a founder and co-director of SCAN Projects.

 Catherine Phillips studied architecture at the Bartlett and Manchester University, and art at City and Guilds of London Art School.
 Her practice combines architecture, teaching and art.
+She is a director of MPH Architects, executive architects for the Cork House, Eton, recent winner of the Stephen Lawrence Prize, Gold Wood Award and several other awards.